2dareis2do/newspaper3k-php-wrapper/README.md

 Bearing this in mind here this is the recommended way to install your
 dependencies:

+1. If installing for the first time you may need to make sure pip is enabled.
+On ubuntu 22.x first update apt e.g. `apt update` then install `apt install python3-pip`

+2. If installing for the first time you may also need to make sure venv is available.
+On ubuntu 22.x it can be downloaded like so `apt install python3-venv`

-1. Decide where you want to set up you venv.
+3. Decide where you want to set up you venv.
+This can be somehwere on your virtual host.
 You can use the following syntax:
 `python -m venv /path/to/new/virtual/.venv`

-2. Activate your .venv in your current session. e.g.
+4. Activate your .venv in your current session. e.g.
 `source /path/to/new/virtual/.venv/bin/activate`

-3. The first time you set up your script you will likely need to download and install any necessary dependencies.
+5. The first time you set up your script you will likely need to download and install any necessary dependencies.
 You can use pip to help with this form your Virtual session.
 Once you have installed your dependencies, you can export a list to use for subsequent installs e.g.